matthewmolloy/framework/README.md

 Running gulp will compile the contents of the src folder, and copy them to the dist folder.

 It will also launch **BrowserSync**, which will open a build of your project **(localhost:3000)** and watch for any changes.
 If a change is made, the project will automatically recompile and your browser page will refresh.
+You can also open **(localhost:3001)** in your browser at this stage to view the Browsersync user interface.

 ~~~
 $ gulp build